hantswilliams/HHA_504_2023/WK5/slides/cdn.md

    - Offers global load balancing, Anycast IP addresses, and HTTP/HTTPS load balancing.
    - *Cloud CDN* and *Media CDN* are two separate products offered by GCP for content delivery.
         - Media CDN: https://cloud.google.com/media-cdn/docs/overview
+            - We will focus on MEDIA CDN only
         - Cloud CDN: https://cloud.google.com/cdn/docs/overview
+            - This is more advanced, for enhancing all of the content in your SaaS application with the CDN

 ---